 - The BC Psychological Association

 These services are not usually covered by a BC CareCard.
-Sometimes your parents’ extended health benefits will cover some costs for private counselling, and some counsellors/psychologists will offer sliding scales based on your income.
+Extended health benefits may cover some costs for private counselling, and some counsellors/psychologists will offer sliding scales based on your income.

 Other places that may offer low-cost counselling in your community include clinics at universities or colleges, or family services agencies in your community.
 To find low-cost counselling in your community, contact the the Mental Health Support and Information Line (310-6789), or the Kelty Mental Health Resource Centre.